gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

 \subsection{RNA conformational ensembles as geometric multi-graphs}

-\textbf{Featurization. } The input to gRNAde is a set of 3D RNA backbone structures (a conformational ensemble) and the corresponding sequence of $n$ nucleotides, for instance via PDB files.
+\textbf{Featurization. } The input to gRNAde is an RNA to be re-designed.
+For instance, this could be a set of PDB files with 3D backbone structures for the given RNA (a conformational ensemble) and the corresponding sequence of $n$ nucleotides.
 As shown in \Cref{fig:backbone_featurizer}, gRNAde builds a geometric graph representation for each input structure: \begin{enumerate} \item We start with a 3-bead coarse-grained representation of the RNA backbone, retaining the coordinates for P, C4', N1 (pyrimidine) or N9 (purine) for each nucleotide \citep{dawson2016coarse}.
-This `pseudotorsional' representation can describe RNA backbone conformations completely in most cases while reducing the size of the torsional space \citep{wadley2007evaluating}. \item Each nucleotide $i$ is assigned a node in the geometric graph with the 3D coordinate $\vec{\vx}_i \in \mathbb{R}^3$ corresponding to the centroid of the 3 bead atoms.
+This `pseudotorsional' representation describes RNA backbones completely in most cases while reducing the size of the torsional space to prevent overfitting \citep{wadley2007evaluating}. \item Each nucleotide $i$ is assigned a node in the geometric graph with the 3D coordinate $\vec{\vx}_i \in \mathbb{R}^3$ corresponding to the centroid of the 3 bead atoms.
 Random Gaussian noise with standard deviation 0.1\AA\ is added to coordinates during training to prevent overfitting on crystallisation artifacts, following \citet{dauparas2022robust}.
-Each node is connected by edges to its 32 nearest neighbours as measured by the pairwise distance in 3D space, $\Vert \vec{\vx}_i-\vec{\vx}_j \Vert_2$. \item Nodes are initialized with geometric features analogous to the featurization used in protein inverse folding \citep{ingraham2019generative, jing2020learning}: (a) forward and reverse unit vectors along the backbone backbone from the 5' end to the 3' end, ($\vec{\vx}_{i+1}-\vec{\vx}_{i}$ and $\vec{\vx}_{i}-\vec{\vx}_{i-1}$); and (b) unit vectors, distances, angles, and torsions from each C4' to the corresponding P and N1/N9. \item Edge features for each edge from node $j$ to $i$ are initialized as: (a) the unit vector from the source to destination node, $\vec{\vx}_j - \vec{\vx}_i$; (b) the distance in 3D space, $\Vert \vec{\vx}_j-\vec{\vx}_i \Vert_2$, encoded by 32 radial basis functions; and (c) the distance along the backbone, $j-i$, encoded by 32 sinusoidal positional encodings. \end{enumerate}
+Each node is connected by edges to its 32 nearest neighbours as measured by the pairwise distance in 3D space, $\Vert \vec{\vx}_i-\vec{\vx}_j \Vert_2$. \item Nodes are initialized with geometric features analogous to the featurization used in protein inverse folding \citep{ingraham2019generative, jing2020learning}: (a) forward and reverse unit vectors along the backbone from the 5' end to the 3' end, ($\vec{\vx}_{i+1}-\vec{\vx}_{i}$ and $\vec{\vx}_{i}-\vec{\vx}_{i-1}$); and (b) unit vectors, distances, angles, and torsions from each C4' to the corresponding P and N1/N9. \item Edge features from node $j$ to $i$ are initialized as: (a) the unit vector from the source to destination node, $\vec{\vx}_j - \vec{\vx}_i$; (b) the distance in 3D space, $\Vert \vec{\vx}_j-\vec{\vx}_i \Vert_2$, encoded by 32 radial basis functions; and (c) the distance along the backbone, $j-i$, encoded by 32 sinusoidal positional encodings. \end{enumerate}